orbeon/orbeon-forms-doc/form-runner/link-embed/javascript-api.md

 </urlrewrite>
 ```

-## Users
+#### Users and authentication

-### Authentication

-Users will be accessing your application, so you can continue to authenticate them as usual.
-If you are only requiring authentication for certain paths, you'll just want to make sure you also include everything under `/orbeon`.
-If you don't require users to be authenticated to access that path, they might be able to bypass the authentication you've put in place for your app, say under `/app`, and instead access directly Orbeon Forms making requests to paths under `/orbeon`.

-#### User information

-If your users are authenticated, you'll most likely want Orbeon Forms to also know about who the current user is, so Orbeon Forms can [control the access to forms and enforce permissions](/form-runner/access-control/README.md).
-In the context of the JavaScript embedding API, this is typically done by your having your forwarding code pass information about the current user to Orbeon Forms using headers, and setting up Orbeon Forms to use this information it receives in what is called the [header-driven method](/form-runner/access-control/users.md#header-driven-method) (you will find all the details on what headers you need to pass, and how setup Orbeon Forms to use header-based authentication on that page).
+When users authenticate with your app server, it will typically set a cookie that allows it to keep track of who the user user, say `UserToken`.
+After authenticating successfully, the app server sets `UserToken` to given value, and receiving that token back on subsequent request, it knows the user has authenticated, and who the user is.
+That token will also be sent

+For users who are authenticated with your app server, a cookie will typically be set by
+When using cross-origin requests, requests going reach Orbeon Forms without going through your app server, If users need to be authenticated to be able to access Orbeon Forms, or you need Orbeon Forms to know who the current user is,

 ## JavaScript to include